jwelsch/TextTabulator/src/TextTabulator.Adapters.Reflection/README.md

 ## Public API

-The API consits of the `TextTabulator.Adapters.ReflectionTabulatorAdapter<T>` class. `ReflectionTabulatorAdapter<T>` derives from the `IReflectionTabulatorAdapter<T>` to allow easy mocking for testing.
+The API consists of the `TextTabulator.Adapters.ReflectionTabulatorAdapter<T>` class. `ReflectionTabulatorAdapter<T>` derives from the `IReflectionTabulatorAdapter<T>` to allow easy mocking for testing.

 ### `TextTabulator.Adapters.Reflection.ReflectionTabulatorAdapter<T>`

-The adapter class that accepts an enumeration of objects and presents them in a format that `TextTabulator.Tabulate` can consume.
+Class that implements the `ITabulatorAdapter` interface in order to adapt types to be consumed by the `Tabulator.Tabulate` method.

 **Constructors**

-> `public ReflectionTabulatorAdapter..ctor(IEnumerable<T> items, TypeMembers typeMembers = TypeMembers.Properties, AccessModifiers accessModifiers = AccessModifiers.Public)`
+> `public ReflectionTabulatorAdapter..ctor(IEnumerable<T> items, ReflectionTabulatorAdapterOptions? options = null)`

 Parameters
 - `IEnumerable<T> items`: The collection of items to display as a table.
-- `TypeMembers typeMembers`: The kind of type members to include in the table.
-- `AccessModifiers accessModifiers`: Specifies the allowed access modifier(s) of the type members to include in the table.
+- `ReflectionTabulatorAdapterOptions? options`: Options for the adapter.

-> `public ReflectionTabulatorAdapter..ctor(T item, TypeMembers typeMembers = TypeMembers.Properties, AccessModifiers accessModifiers = AccessModifiers.Public)`
+> `public ReflectionTabulatorAdapter..ctor(T item, ReflectionTabulatorAdapterOptions? options = null)`

 Parameters
 - `T item`: A single item to display in a table.
-- `TypeMembers typeMembers`: The kind of type members to include in the table.
-- `AccessModifiers accessModifiers`: Specifies the allowed access modifier(s) of the type members to include in the table.
+- `ReflectionTabulatorAdapterOptions? options`: Options for the adapter.

 **Methods**